clojurewerkz/welle.docs/articles/getting_started.md

   (:import com.basho.riak.client.http.util.Constants
            com.basho.riak.client.cap.Quora))

-(wc/connect!)
-;; replicate values 3 times in the cluster
-(wb/create "accounts" :n-val 3)
+(let [conn   (wc/connect)

-(let [bucket "accounts"
+      bucket "accounts"
       key    "novemberain"
-      val    {:name "Michael" :age 27 :username key}] ;; stores data serialized as JSON to 2 vnodes (kv/store bucket key val :content-type Constants/CTYPE_JSON_UTF8 :w 2) ;; fetches it back, all vnodes must respond (kv/fetch bucket key :r Quora/ALL))
+      val    {:name "Michael" :age 27 :username key}] ;; replicate values 3 times in the cluster (wb/create conn bucket {:n-val 3})
+  ;; stores data serialized as JSON to 2 vnodes (kv/store conn bucket key val {:content-type Constants/CTYPE_JSON_UTF8 :w 2}) ;; fetches it back, all vnodes must respond (kv/fetch conn bucket key {:r Quora/ALL}))
 ```

 ## Using Secondary Indexes (2i)

-Fetching data by key may get you quite far if you are smart about choose keys but often it is more convenient to use secondary indexes to
+Fetching data by key may get you quite far if you are smart about
+choose keys but often it is more convenient to use secondary indexes
-query your data.
-Secondary indexes (often referred to as 2i) have two sides to them:
+to query your data.
+Secondary indexes (often referred to as 2i) have
+two sides to them:

  * Indexing data
  * Querying